Mo-sharifi/Divar_house_price/README.md

 # Tehran House Price Prediction

 A machine learning project to predict house prices in Tehran using data from Divar.ir listings in 1401 (2022).
-This project leverages features such as area, number of rooms, parking, storage, elevator, and neighborhood to train predictive models, deployed via an interactive Streamlit application.
+This project leverages features such as area, number of rooms, parking, storage, elevator, and Address to train predictive models, deployed via an interactive Streamlit application.

 **Author**: Mohammadreza Sharifi
 **Student ID**: 403135804